WorldofAddons/worldofaddons/docs/pull_request_template.md

 # Action List:
 - [ ] I've bumped `package.json` version (minor or major.)
 - [ ] I've kept this branch up-to-date with `dev`.
+- [ ] I've added or updated unit tests as appropriate.